ReZeroS/LeetCode/README.md

 Each problem has no more than three files: test, ncare and answer.

-The test.cpp is my code while ncare means I do not care.
+The test file is my trying code while ncare means I do not care.
-And almost all answer.cpp are from leetcode or other online way.
+And almost all answer file are from leetcode or other online way which seems faster or have good tasty.